Dracaena aletriformis

 Dracaena aletriformis is commonly known as the large-leaved dragon tree.
 These plants are found in forest in the eastern areas of South Africa from Port Elizabeth to northern and eastern Limpopo.
 They are also found in Eswatini, but are most common in the coastal and dune forests of KwaZulu-Natal.

 Taxonomy

 This plant has 8 synonyms.
-In the APG III classification system, the genus Dracaena is placed in the family Asparagaceae, subfamily Nolinoideae (formerly the family Ruscaceae).
+In the APG III classification system, the genus Dracaena is placed in the family Asparagaceae, subfamily Convallarioideae (formerly the family Ruscaceae).
 It has also been placed in the Agavaceae (now the subfamily Agavoideae) and the Dracaenaceae.
 Like many lilioid monocots, it was formerly placed in the family Liliaceae (lily family).

 Description

 Single stemmed or branched (usually at the base).
 The leaves are large and strap-shaped in rosettes at the tips of the stem/s.
 The leaves are leathery, shiny, and dark green, with whitish margins.
 These plants may grow up to 4 m tall.
 The flowers are produced on a much branched flowering head.
 The flowers are silvery-white and described as sweetly or strongly scented.
 The two-lobed berry-like fruit ripen to a reddish-orange colour.